 Theatre of NOTE

-Skeleton Stories plays Fridays and Saturdays at 8 p.m., and Sundays at 7 p.m. until Saturday, Nov.
-6. At Theatre of NOTE located at 1517 N. Cahuenga in Hollywood, just north of Sunset.
-Reservations available online at www.theatreofnote.com
+Titus Andronicus runs Fridays and Saturdays at 8 p.m., and Sundays at 7 p.m. until Saturday March 13th at the Theatre of NOTE located at1517 N. Cahuenga (just north of Sunset)Tickets are $22, $18 for seniors and students and available by calling 323-856-8611 or online at www.theatreofnote.com